Unlike regular stove tops, glass stove tops take a few special steps to keep them shiny and streak-free.

 Hi,

-My mother in law used an aluminum pot on my stovetop and it seems to have left a silver spot on my black cooktop.
+My mother-in-law used an aluminum pot on my cooktop and it seems to have left a silver spot on my black cooktop.
 Any suggestions on how I would go about cleaning that?
 Please help!
-My stove is only two months old and I can’t stand the sight of that spot.
+My stove is only two months old, and I can’t stand the sight of that spot.